AKcRAze/calculator/README.md

 This project is made in python whith PyQT5 module

+#How To Run
-just run the not a calculator file to use the project
+just run the mainWindow  file to use the project